-A total of 49 samples were obtained at each Choctafaula Creek station in 2011, for a combined total of 147 samples.
+A total of 50 samples were obtained at each Choctafaula Creek station in 2012, for a combined total of 150 samples.
 Landcover within the Choctafaula Creek watershed consist of mostly forest and pasture, with relatively little urban/suburban development.
 This is generally reflected in the turbidity data, for which the Choctafaula stations often exhibit lower turbidity than the other surrounding streams.
-Noteworthy activity within this basin is the construction of the City of Auburn Technology Park West.
+Noteworthy activity within this basin is the continued construction of the City of Auburn Technology Park West.
 This is an ongoing development located off Beehive Road, between Stations 1CH and 4CH.
 To date, there has been no recorded significant increase in turbidity downstream from the Auburn Technology Park West.

 1CH - Station 1CH is located on main stem Choctafaula Creek along Wire Road/CR 137, immediately east of Talheim Street.
-This station exhibited an increase in the maximum recorded turbidity from 2010 to 2011 (28 NTU to 65 NTU, respectively).
-However, there were only minor increases in the annual minimum, average, and median statistical values.
+Annual turbidity results at 1CH indicated a median value of 5.60 NTU for the 2012 monitoring year, representing a 0.15 NTU increase from 2011 and a 0.5 NTU increase from 2010.
+Although there was a slight increase of the median turbidity value at this station between 2011 and 2012, there was a 32.57 NTU decrease in the maximum value (65 NTU to 32.43 NTU, respectively).
 There were no major development activities upstream of this station within the City's Phase II jurisdiction.

-2CH - Station 2CH is located on an unnamed tributary of Choctafaula Creek as it crosses under Wire Road, immediately east of CR 57.
-As with 1CH, 2CH receives flows from a mostly rural basin and therefore generally exhibits low baseline and storm event turbidity values.
-There were no construction or development projects upstream of 2CH and within the City's Phase II jurisdiction during 2011.
+2CH - Station 2CH is located on an unnamed tributary of Choctafaula Creek that crosses under Wire Road immediately east of CR 57.
+Annual turbidity results at 2CH indicated a median value of 4.20 NTU for the 2012 monitoring year, representing a 0.80 NTU increase from 2011 and a 1.40 NTU increase from 2010.
+As with 1CH, 2CH receives flows from a mostly rural, forested basin and therefore generally exhibits low baseline and storm event turbidity values.
+There were no construction or development projects upstream of 2CH and within the City's Phase II jurisdiction during 2012.
 As with previous years, this station returned the lowest minimum, average, and median statistical values amongst the Choctafaula stations.